 The result of the surgery depends upon your present health condition, location, the severity of spinal stenosis, the expertise of your surgeon, and your commitment to the recovery plan.
 Most people who have undergone surgery have good to excellent results.

 Can I treat it with acupuncture or chiropractic measures?

 Acupuncture and chiropractic manipulation will help relieve symptoms in some people, but these measures cannot cure your spinal stenosis.
 If you have herniated disc, then chiropractic measures might even worsen your condition.

-That being said, consult your health care provider and get evaluated whether you are fit for this type of treatment option.
+That being said, consult your healthcare provider and get evaluated on whether you are fit for this type of treatment option.
 Other alternative treatment options include yoga, massage, and biofeedback.

 Can spinal stenosis heal on its own?

 Since the most common cause of spinal stenosis is the wear and tear phenomenon of your vertebral joints, it will not heal on its own.
 In some conditions, like herniated discs, it may get better on its own–with time and a short amount of rest, physical exercise, and analgesics.

 Can spinal stenosis happen in more than one location of my body?